 Tudor.
 Passion.
 Murder.
 Manipulation by Leanda de Lisle

-On the eve of her execution, 7 February 1587, Mary I of Scotland wrote her last will and testament.
-It was at night when she began and ended the following day at two o’clock of the morning.
+On the eve of her execution, 7 February 1587, Mary, Queen of Scots began to write her will and testament.
+She finished the following day at two o’clock of the morning.